far0s/hetic-p2019-04/README.md

 Gulp compiles all of that into a minified `style.min.css`.

 ## Handlebars Setup
-* 'partials' holds all included files in the main template.
+* `partials` holds all included files in the main template.
-* 'index.hbs' is the main template, and is compiled into 'app/index/html'.
+* `index.hbs` is the main template, and is compiled into 'app/index/html'.

 ## License
 inspired by [FastShell](http://github.com/HosseinKarami/fastshell)